 A probe distance matrix represents the distance between probes.
 To ease computation and data collection we group probes at AS granularity.
 Thus, a row or column in the distance matrix represents an AS hosting at least one probe.
 At the time of writing, the Atlas probes cover 3607 ASes for IPv4 and 1657 ASes for IPv6.
 Building a complete distance matrix for all these ASes requires over 13 million pairwise measurements.
-We avoid this burden by recycling data collected by Atlas' built-in topology measurements [13].
+We avoid this burden by recycling data collected by Atlas' built-in topology measurements [15].

-1) Topology Measurements: The goal of the topology measurements is to reveal a large fraction of Internet paths by running traceroutes from all probes to all globally reachable IP prefixes.
-To assign targets, Atlas uses a specific hostname that resolves to a different IP address for each DNS query, which is the .1 address from a randomly selected IP prefix in a global routing table.
+- 1) Topology Measurements: The goal of the topology measurements is to reveal a large fraction of Internet paths by running traceroutes from all probes to all globally reachable IP prefixes.
+However, a single Atlas measurement by design can only target a single destination (IP or hostname).
+Therefore, to assign multiple targets, Atlas uses a special hostname that resolves to a different IP address for each DNS query, which is the .1 address from a randomly selected IP prefix in a global routing table.
 Every probe resolves this hostname and performs a traceroute every 15 minutes, resulting in over 2.2 (1) million results for IPv4 (IPv6) per day.
-From this dataset we extract all traceroutes between probe ASes.
-2) Distance Metric: To illustrate the flexibility of Metis and explore different notions of probe diversity, we retrieve three distances from the above traceroute data: round-trip time (RTT), number of IP hops, and AS-path length.
+From this dataset we extract all traceroutes between probe ASes. - 2) Distance Metric: To illustrate the flexibility of Metis and explore different notions of probe diversity, we retrieve three distances from the above traceroute data: round-trip time (RTT), number of IP hops, and AS-path length.

 Extracting RTT values and the number of IP hops from traceroute is trivial.
 However, converting traceroutes to AS paths requires a more thorough process.
-We use a combination of Route Views [14] and PeeringDB [15] data to map IPs to ASes, as done in previous work [16]-[18].
-If an IP address can not be mapped, the hop is ignored, which is a known shortcoming of using traceroute to infer AS paths [19]-[21], but has limited impact on our metric.
-In our dataset, the IP-to-AS mapping fails for about 4 % of hops.
+We use a combination of Route Views [16] and PeeringDB [17] data to map IPs to ASes, as done in previous work [18]-[20].
+If an IP address can not be mapped, the hop is ignored, which is a known shortcoming of using traceroute to infer AS paths [21]-[23], but has limited impact on our metric.
+In our dataset, the IPto-AS mapping fails for about 4% of hops.
 Since traceroute sends more than one packet per hop, it is possible to receive replies from different IP addresses.
 If these IP addresses map to different ASes, they are included as an AS set.
 After mapping all hops we remove duplicate ASes, keeping only the first occurrence of each AS in the path.
 Finally, we only include traceroutes that reached the AS of the intended target.
 We do not require the traceroute to reach the intended target IP, since there is no guarantee that the addresses used by the topology measurements are indeed responsive.